JarryShaw/homebrew-tap/README.rst

   For Python 3 interpreter, the formula is ``poet``;
   for Python 2 interpreter, the formula is ``poet@2``.

+- |uti|_ : CLI tool for interacting with File Type Identifiers on Mac

+  This formula is not notable enough to be included in Homebrew core repository yet (<30 forks, <30 watchers and <75 stars).

+- |ssh-askpass|_ : SSH-Askpass util for MacOS

+  This formula is not notable enough to be included in Homebrew core repository yet (<30 forks, <30 watchers and <75 stars).

+- |noob|_ : generate Homebrew formulae for npm packages

+  This formula is not notable enough to be included in Homebrew core repository yet (<30 forks, <30 watchers and <75 stars).

 .. |docutils| replace:: ``docutils``
 .. _docutils: http://docutils.sourceforge.net
 .. |vermin| replace:: ``vermin``